Parliamentary.ai

 Overview

-This bill amends the Road Traffic Act 1988 to extend the definition of where dangerous and careless driving offences can occur.
-Currently, these offences are only applicable on roads and other public places; this bill seeks to include private places adjacent to roads.
+This bill proposes to amend the Road Traffic Act 1988 in England and Wales.
+The key change is extending the definition of where dangerous and careless driving offences can occur, to include private places adjacent to roads.

 Description